 RV Inverter Sizing for Microwave: 100Ah Battery Runtime

-I'm trying to figure out proper inverter sizing for my RV setup.
+The endless wall of inverters at the RV store has me completely stumped trying to figure out which one will actually run my microwave without draining my 100Ah battery.
 Currently have a 750W inverter that I haven't installed yet, but wondering if I should exchange it for something bigger.
 My main question: if I run a 900W microwave through a 1000W inverter connected to a fully charged 12V 100Ah battery, roughly how many minutes of cooking time should I expect?
 Want to make sure I'm buying the right size inverter for occasional microwave use.

 Quick Answer